mezentsevs/virtual-file-system/README.md

 This is a virtual file system, written in and for educational and demonstrational purposes.

-A full-stack SPA implementing a virtual file system with a hierarchical tree structure.
-It supports full CRUD operations, validation, and sorting, providing an intuitive interface for managing files and folders directly in the browser.
+A full-stack Single Page Application (SPA) designed as an educational and demonstrational tool that simulates hierarchical file system management.
+It implements a virtual file system with a tree structure, allowing users to manage files and folders directly in the browser through an intuitive interface.
+The application mimics traditional file system functionality while leveraging modern web technologies to deliver a responsive, interactive experience with full CRUD (Create, Read, Update, Delete) operations, validation, sorting, and hierarchical organization.

 Based on tech stack:
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML),